jantman/blog/content/2014/10/managing-ec2-ssh-keys-an-idea.md

 Proposed Solution
 =================

-My solution relies on SSH agent forwarding and the ``AuthorizedKeysCommand`` introduced in OpenSSH XXX, most likely inspired by (or maybe literally the same code) as the patch formerly used by GitHub.
+My solution relies on SSH agent forwarding and the ``AuthorizedKeysCommand`` introduced in OpenSSH 6.2 (see "Limitations", below, for more information), most likely inspired by (or maybe literally the same code) as the patch formerly used by GitHub.
 This allows sshd to execute an arbitrary command, passing it the login username, which returns output identical to what would be in the ``authorized_keys`` file.
 If none of the keys successfully authenticate the user, authentication continues using the usual ``AuthorizedKeysFile``.
 We take advantage of this feature, in addition to SSH agent forwarding, to provide our granular access control.
 Public keys are pulled from a central location _at login time_